The-Tech-Lord/Code-Lab/Projects/Project 3 (Computer Science)/Computer_Science.md

 > C++ is a high-level, general-purpose programming language created by Bjarne Stroustrup as an extension of the C programming language, or "C with Classes".

+C++ is an improved version of the C language and has alot more stuff to it than the C language which is relatively small.

 ```c++
 #include <iostream>
 using namespace std;